Trustees

 Lesley Winton BEMLesley Winton BEM initially studied Legal Studies and Legal Accounting and worked in this field for 15 years.
 She then left to pursue her passion for animal welfare and addressing the links between animal abuse, child abuse and domestic abuse.
 She has 30 years of experience working in the Voluntary Sector in both a professional and volunteer capacity and has set up two charities in relation to animal welfare and child welfare.
 Driven by the desire to develop a unique humane education project for vulnerable children led to the creation of Fostering Compassion, bringing together abused and neglected children with rescued animals.

 Lesley has Diplomas in Legal Studies and Legal Accounting, a Diploma in Life Coaching, and in 2014 completed an online Edinburgh University Course on the Clinical Psychology of Children and Young People.
 She is also a keen writer, publishing her first book in September 2013 highlighting the importance of the human-animal bond.
-Lesley won the Ceva Animal Welfare Award for Charity Professional of the Year in 2017, and is also a current serving trustee on the board of the Society for Companion Animal Studies (SCAS).
+Lesley won the Ceva Animal Welfare Award for Charity Professional of the Year in 2017, and served as a trustee on the board of the Society for Companion Animal Studies (SCAS) for 4 years.
 Lesley was awarded the British Empire Medal (BEM) in the Queen’s New Year’s Honours List 2022 for her services to animal welfare.

 Office Staff